 Top each with half of a marshmallow, cut side down to adhere to the surface of the cookie.

-Allow the toasted marshmallows to cool slightly, then press down on each to fully attach to the cookies.
+Allow the toasted marshmallows to cool slightly, then press down gently with a rubber spatula to fully attach to the cookies.